tarikcansandal/assetto-corsa-server-website/readme.md

-# Assetto Corsa Server Showcase UI
+# Assetto Corsa Server Website

 A responsive and modern landing page design created specifically for **Assetto Corsa communities** that host multiple server types like Race, Drift, or Overtake.